 The subject on whether web designers need to learn programming language has been around since the early days of the internet.
-Personally, I do not quite understand why a web designer, and a serious one at that, would choose to not want to know how to code.
+Personally, I do not quite understand why a web designer, and a serious one at that, would choose to not want to know how to code, as this could really help on the CV of someone that tries to get a job on a web design firm.
 Although I have to state with some frankness that just a few years back I was in that lot.
 Not because I didn’t want to learn, but because I did not see the need for it then.
 I thought that the tools available to web designers and what we were doing, didn’t really require a knowledge of coding.
 I was also quite frightened of getting into it as I thought coding would be extremely complicated and I couldn’t determine which programming language is beginner friendly.
 However, now having gathered some knowledge of basic coding and learning a few languages, I can attest that there is a large difference between a designer that can code and one that cannot.

 It is true that even without knowing how to code it is still possible to become an accomplished designer.
 The advantage you’ll get with learning how to code however is that you get to understand how things actually work; how your designs are transformed into realistic interfaces to interact with users.
 Once you get this understanding, you are bound to sharpen your skills and you find that your work generally becomes easier.